RebeccaOyinloye/Nigeria_Rental_Experience_User_Segmentation/README.md

 ### Data Cleaning  and Preparation
 ---
-In the initial preparation phase i performed the following tasks:
+In the initial preparation phase, i performed the following tasks:
 1. Data loading and Inspection
 2. Data Cleaning and Normalization
 3. Removing duplicate and handling missing values